UC Foundation Doctoral Publication Prize

 You can find the Scimago ranking by searching for the journal at https://www.scimagojr.com/index.php.
 When you locate the journal, scroll to the bottom of that page to find the quartile information.

 - Other types of publication (e.g. book chapters, monographs, conference proceedings) must also be indexed by Scopus.
 Please confirm Scopus indexing with the publisher.
-If you are unsure whether your publication is eligible, please enquire at firstname.lastname@example.org
+The minimum requirement for conference papers will be evidence of the full paper in Scopus indexed proceedings.
+If you are unsure whether your publication is eligible, please enquire at email@example.com

 If you would like advice or help please get in touch with your subject librarian (see https://www.canterbury.ac.nz/library/contact-us/subject-librarians/).
 They can also help you with your ORCID record.